VVinnikov/prostore/README.md

 ### App configuration
 All app configuration files are placed into dtm-query-execution-core/config folder.
 We use Spring Boot profiles to separate settings for the different environments.
-Actually we supports 2 environments:
+Actually we supports 3 environments:
 * dev - all connections are pointed to the Yandex.Cloud
 * local - Service db, Kafka and Zookeeper are local, ADB, ADG and ADQM are similar to dev profile.
-In the future all connections will be local
+* local-debug - Service db, Kafka, Zookeeper, ADB, ADG and ADQM are local.
+See [Local debug](#local-debug).

 Default profile actually similar to the dev profile.